grafana/k6-docs/src/data/markdown/docs/01 guides/06 Misc/06 Glossary.md

 ## Iteration

-An iteration is the same as an execution of the `default function`, or scenario `exec` function.
+An iteration is an execution of the `default function`, or scenario `exec` function.

 You can either calculate iterations across all [virtual users](#virtual-users) (as done by the [Shared iterations](/using-k6/scenarios/executors/shared-iterations) executor), or per virtual user (as the [Per-VU Iterations](/using-k6/scenarios/executors/per-vu-iterations)).